Fridays for Future: Second Global Climate Strike on 24 May 2019

 A second wave of global climate strikes began with actions in New Zealand and Australia on 24 May 2019.
 Hundreds of thousands of school students around the world struck in more than 1600 towns in at least 125 countries.
-Thunberg, one of the organizers, said that the strike took place on the second day of the four-day 2019 European Parliament election in order to affect it.
+Thunberg, one of the organizers, said that the strike took place on the second day of the four-day 2019 European Parliament election to affect it.
 Polls conducted at the time show that climate change was an important issue for voters in the election—the most important issue for German voters.

 International climate strike in Aachen on 21 June 2019

 Fridays for Future Deutschland called for a major climate strike under the motto "Climate justice without borders – United for a future" also inviting people from 17 countries to come to Aachen on 21 June 2019.
 Protesters gathered at several points all over the city (including at Aachen main station, Westpark, RWTH CARL (RWTH)|CARL and Vaals) representing different chapters of the movement.
 Accompanied by several musical groups, they then walked or drove with bicycles through the streets to the main event at the Tivoli, thereby blocking larger parts of the traffic infrastructure for hours.
 Some protesters occupied a house, a bridge and several poles to raise large posters.
 A number of to people was anticipated.
 According to the organizers, with eventually protesters this peaceful event turned out to be the largest single FFF climate strike in a German city that far.
 The police acknowledged the originally anticipated numbers.
 Among the many speakers were Cyril Dion (France), Karen Raymond (India), Tetet Nera-Lauron (Philippines) and Jesse (Netherlands), Milan Schwarze and Sina Chom (Ende Gelände), as well as activists from the Hambach Forest, Pacific Climate Warriors, Alle Dörfer bleiben!
-(English: All villages stay!) and All In for Climate Action.
+(English: All villages stay!) and All in for Climate Action.
 Artists participating in the event included Brass Riot, Culcha Candela, Bodo Wartke, Moop Mama, Ruslana Lyzhychko, KingzCorner, Leo Holldack and Davide Martello.
 Among the protesters were Rezo and Anton Hofreiter.

 In parallel to this event, a group of Ende Gelände 2019 activists started protests at the nearby Garzweiler II open-pit lignite mine, blocking various mining infrastructure over the weekend.
-FFFD had recently declared its solidarity with this movement, stating that under the circumstances civil disobedience would be a legitimate form of protest to save the future, but, organizing another demonstration on 22 June 2019 in Hochneukirch/Jüchen in the direct neighborhood of the open-pit mine, that Fridays for Future would remain on the legal side.
+FFFD had recently declared its solidarity with this movement, stating that under the circumstances civil disobedience would be a legitimate form of protest to save the future, but, organising another demonstration on 22 June 2019 in Hochneukirch/Jüchen in the direct neighbourhood of the open-pit mine, that Fridays for Future would remain on the legal side.

 On 19 June 2019, shortly before the events, the city of Aachen had followed several other German cities and declared a "climate emergency" state.